How To Hide Your Phone Number With Anonymous Calls or Text Apps

 Have you just started dating online and want to keep your real phone number private?
 Are you in charge of a seasonal business and would like to turn your phone number off at the end of your selling season?

-There are many reasons people use burner apps (an application that provides a false phone number) to make calls anonymously.
+There are many reasons people use burner apps (applications that provide fake phone numbers) to make anonymous calls.
 We’ve noted two popular burner apps below.

 Burner

 The Burner app provides multiple numbers to you for multiple life categories, such as professional life, dating, and others.
-It includes unlimited calls and texts, muting or blocking other numbers, the ability to delete or change numbers, and spam blocking.
-You can even organize your different categories of contacts by color.
+It includes unlimited calls and texts, muting or blocking other numbers, deleting or changing numbers, and spam blocking.
+You can even organize your contact categories by color.

-The company offers a seven-day free trial and has two plans ranging from $4.99 to $9.99 per month.
+The company offers a seven-day free trial.
 You can download and start your free trial with Burner on their website.

 Hushed

 The app doesn’t require a contract or personal verification to get started, and you can delete your numbers once you are done with them.
-Prepaid plans start at $1.99 per month, and you can choose a prepaid, unlimited, or pay-as-you-go international plan on their website.
+You can choose a prepaid, unlimited, or pay-as-you-go international plan on their website.

 How to text anonymously